History of the Iowa Events Center

 Global Spectrum, the fastest-growing company in public assembly facility management, is hired by Polk County to operate the Iowa Events Center.

 Hy-Vee Hall opens.

 Wells Fargo Arena officially opens with a ribbon-cutting ceremony on July 12, 2005.
 Two days later Tony Hawk’s Boom Boom Huck Jam is the first ticketed event in Des Moines’ newest entertainment facility.

-Veterans Memorial Auditorium is closed for a 14-month construction project transforming the historical auditorium into a state-of-the-art convention facility that adds a 28,800 ballroom to the Iowa Events Center in addition to 25 new meeting rooms (plus two executive board rooms), and a tribute to all Iowa's Veterans in Veterans Memorial Hall.
+Veterans Memorial Auditorium is closed for a 14-month construction project transforming the historical auditorium into a state-of-the-art convention facility that adds a 28,800 ballroom (divisible by two) to the Iowa Events Center, in addition to 25 new meeting rooms (plus two executive board rooms), and a tribute to all Iowa's Veterans in Veterans Memorial Hall.